MichaelCurrin/vue-frontend-quickstart/README.md

 - Deno replaces Node.
 - No need for `package.json`.
 - Deno can be used to format and lint code - no external dependencies needed.
 - Deno can be used to bundle multiple JS files, without installing Webpack.
 You may run into complexity with adding support for `.vue` files though, as Deno doesn't support them.
+Or you need to restructure your components and views as `.js` files.
 - Deno doesn't support minification.
 But `npx esbuild --minify ...` is a great choice that is modern and performant.
 - But you'll probably want something like `make` and `Makefile` for running tasks.